WV Biking and Pedestrian Accident Lawyer

-The owner and founding attorney at Adams Legal Group, PLLC, William Adams, is a life-long cyclist and runner, and as a cycling and pedestrian accident attorney, practicing in West Virginia and Pennsylvania, he has the knowledge and experience needed to stick up for your rights and get you the best possible results.
-If you or a loved one have been injured, while walking, running or bicycling, by a negligent driver, you should speak with a competent and knowledgeable bicycle accident lawyer and pedestrian accident attorney.
-Call Adams Legal Group, PLLC and ask to speak with bicycling and running accident lawyer, William Adams for a free consultation on your case today - (304) 381-2166.
+Attorney William Adams, is a life-long cyclist and runner, and as a personal injury and accident attorney, handling severe and catastrophic injury cases throughout West Virginia, he has the knowledge and experience needed to get you or your loved one the best possible results in a bike crash or pedestrian accident injury or death case.
+If you or a loved one have been injured, while walking, running or biking, by a negligent driver, you should speak with a competent and knowledgeable biking accident lawyer and pedestrian accident attorney, today.
+Call Adams Legal Group, PLLC and ask to speak with attorney William Adams for a free consultation on your case today - (304) 381-2166.

 Running and Biking Rules of the Road